weaponsforge/adventofcode/README.md

 Each Advent of Code (AOC) event quiz has its folder under **`"/src/<YEAR>/<YYYY-MM-DD>"`** containing:
 - **/lib**: Folder containing main quiz solution logic
 - **input.txt**: Random quiz input
+   > _**INFO:** The sample quiz inputs were slightly altered from the original AoC input text and quiz samples as advised on their website_
 - **main.ts**: Main program entry point containing quiz answer(s) using random input
 - **sample.test.ts**: Minimal sample input with expected correct answers
 - **README.md**: Reference and other notes about the AOC quiz question